 When Her Majesty, Queen Elizabeth II opened the Grand Cayman Botanic Park in 1994, the Woodland Trail was all that existed.
 In recent years, the grounds have grown into the majestic and vibrant Botanic Park that is operating today.

 When in Cayman

-As a visitor to our islands, you will find it helpful to know certain facts about East End Grand Cayman Blowholes, explore our Island with Cico Avis Rent A Car, the sure way to save money on your Cayman Islands car rentals Grand Cayman, Cayman Brac and Little Cayman.
+As a visitor to our islands, you will find it helpful to know certain facts about East End Grand Cayman Blowholes, explore our Island with Cico Avis Rent A Car, the sure way to save money on your Cayman Islands car rental.
 In order to make your stay more enjoyable, we ask that you read and comply with our laws and just a few rules of local etiquette.
 We thank you and welcome you to the Cayman Islands!

 What to see